-Note: The Integrated Natural Resources Management Plan (OHARNG 2014) indicated that no federally listed species are known to reside at Camp Ravenna, and no critical habitat occurs.
-However, the northern long-eared bat exists at Camp Ravenna and was expected to be listed as an endangered species in mid-2015.
-Accordingly, this table indicates the northern long-eared bat is federally threatened (USFWS 2016) and state threatened (ODNR 2016).
+Note: The Integrated Natural Resources Plan (OHARNG 2014) indicated that no federally listed species are known to reside at Camp Ravenna, and no critical habitat occurs.
+However, Table 2-1 reflects that the northern long-eared bat exists at Camp Ravenna and is federally threatened (USFWS 2016) and state threatened (ODNR 2016).